Tejhaun Palmer

-Tejhaun Palmer (born May 19, 2000) is an American professional football wide receiver for the Arizona Cardinals of the National Football League (NFL).
-He played college football for the Snow Badgers and UAB Blazers, and was selected by the Cardinals in the sixth round of the 2024 NFL draft.
+Tejhaun Palmer (born May 19, 2000) is an American professional football wide receiver.
+He played college football for the Snow Badgers and UAB Blazers, and was selected by the Arizona Cardinals in the sixth round of the 2024 NFL draft.

-Early life and high school
+Early life

 Palmer grew up in Milwaukee, Wisconsin and attended Brown Deer High School.
 Palmer committed to play college football at Snow College.

 College career

 Snow

 Palmer caught 32 passes for 697 yards and 11 touchdowns during his time at Snow.

 UAB

 In 2021, Palmer caught six passes for 72 yards.
 He finished 2022 with 30 receptions for 479 yards and two scores.
 After the 2023 season, Palmer participated in the East–West Shrine Bowl.

+College Stats

+Palmer played in 37 games throughout his college career.
+He had 83 receptions for 1,409 yards and 9 touchdowns.
+He averaged 17.0 yards per reception and 38.1 yards per game.